 Airports in Munich

-Munich International Airport, officially known as Franz Josef Strauß International Airport, is the second-busiest hub in Germany, processing nearly 35 million passengers each year.
-Located 17.7 miles (28.5km) northeast of central Munich, the facility is connected to the city by efficient public transport links, making it a convenient gateway to one of Germany's most interesting cities.
+Munich International Airport, officially known as Franz Josef Strauß International Airport, is the second-busiest hub in Germany.
+The facility is connected to the city by efficient public transport links, making it a convenient gateway to one of Germany's most interesting cities.

-The airport is made up of two terminals, connected by a tent-style structure that contains shops, restaurants and other business and recreation facilities.
+The airport is made up of two main terminals, connected by a tent-style structure that contains shops, restaurants and other business and recreation facilities.
+Munich Airport opened a new terminal in 2016.
 The airport is clean and modern, with efficient service and friendly staff.
-In fact, Munich International Airport won Best European Airport six times between 2005 and 2011 by research company Skytrax.
+In fact, Munich International Airport has won Best European Airport several times.

 Getting to the city

 Frequent commuter trains run by day and most of the night to various Munich stations, including the main stations for connections to major European cities.
+The airport train station is just outside the terminals.
 Taxis are available, as are buses to many regional destinations and the main train station.
 It takes about 20 minutes by train and about 45 minutes by road to reach the city centre.